Configuration files

 Manual configuration

 The .config files are usual XML files.
-You can create or edit them using a text or code editor of your choice.
+You can create or edit them using the text editor or code editor of your choice.
 Before making manual changes to the .config files it is recommended to duplicate them from the respective PCWE subdirectory as a template.

 Note: Beginning with firmware 2021.0 LTS, the Default.*.config files provided by the firmware must not be edited.
-Manual configurations may use any file name but Default.*.config.
+Manually created configuration files may use any file name but Default.*.config.

 Using Windows